Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/project/Inclined Two-Phase Flow/index.md

 ---
-title: Separate effects of inclination on two-phase flow
+title: Separate Effects of Inclination on Two-Phase Flow
 summary: Experiments and analysis of changing body force direction on two-phase flows
 tags:
 - Active